UK Ticket Contract

 We cannot guarantee that Ships will call at every advertised port or follow every part of the itinerary.
 Itineraries may change from time to time, both before and after your sailing departs.
 Virgin Voyages and the Master of the Ship have the right to omit or substitute any port(s), call at any additional port(s), vary the order of call for ports, change the time of arrival at, departure from or time spent at any port of call, deviate from the advertised itinerary in any way or substitute another Ship.
 Where possible, you will be advised of any significant changes to your confirmed itinerary before departure from the UK – see section 5.5.
 Changes to the last confirmed itinerary for your Cruise may become necessary after you have departed from the UK for a variety of reasons such as prevailing weather and sea conditions, Guest emergencies, providing assistance to other vessels, and the Ship being unable to operate at its normal speed(s) due to unexpected mechanical or technical problems.
 We will of course do our best to avoid any changes that will have a significant detrimental effect on your last confirmed itinerary.
 However, we cannot accept any liability in respect of any changes that result from circumstances outside our control (see section 5.10) or which do not have a significant detrimental effect.

-Occasionally, we have to make changes to and correct errors in our Conditions of Carriage or the website and other details both before, and after, bookings have been confirmed and, even more rarely, cancel confirmed bookings.
+Occasionally, we have to make changes to or correct errors in our Conditions of Carriage or the website and other details both before, and after, bookings have been confirmed and, even more rarely, cancel confirmed bookings.
 There may be a requirement to carry out maintenance or construction works on your Cruise.
 Where the works are likely to seriously impair your holiday, we will notify you as soon as possible.
 Whilst we always endeavor to avoid changes and cancellations, we must reserve the right to do so.
 If we have to make a significant change or cancel, we will tell you as soon as possible.
 For significant changes, if there is time to do so before departure, we will offer you the choice of the following options:

 A. accepting the changed arrangements